matecom57/mi-tutorial/docs/source/Fundamentals_of_Physics_Resnick/Fundamentals_of_Physics_Resnick_c01.rst

 vectors did not simply add but for some reason amplified each other, the world would be very difficult to understand and manage.

-Shell Theories.
+**Shell Theories**.
 Analogous to the shell theories for the gravitational force (Module 13-1), we have two shell theories for the electrostatic force:

-Shell theory 1.
+* Shell theory 1.
 A charged particle outside a shell with charge uniformly distrib- uted on its surface is attracted or repelled as if the shell’s charge were concentrated as a particle at its center.

-Shell theory 2.
+* Shell theory 2.
 A charged particle inside a shell with charge uniformly distributed on its surface has no net force acting on it due to the shell.

 (In the first theory, we assume that the charge on the shell is much greater than